Interface Body

 @NonNull static @NonNull Body fromUtf8(@NonNull @NonNull java.lang.String utf8)

-Return a Body over the bytes of the given String encoded as UTF-8 with the default content typetext/plain; charset=utf-8
+Return a Body over the bytes of the given String encoded as UTF-8 with the default content typetext/plain; charset=utf-8.- Parameters:

 - a Body of the bytes of the given String encoded as UTF-8